Steak Marinade that is flavorful, easy and perfect for outdoor or indoor grilling any time of year on ANY cut of beef! Better than bottled!

 - Flank steak: flank steak is not as tough as skirt steak and doesn’t have as strong of a flavor.
-Great for marinading and grilling.
+Great for marinating and grilling.

 WHEN IS STEAK SAFE TO EAT?

-According to the USDA’s website, steak is safe to eat when the internal temperature reaches 145 degrees F (62.7 degrees C).
+According to the USDA’s website, steak is safe to eat when the internal temperature reaches 145 degrees.

-- Store: leftover steak should be good in the fridge for up to 3 days.
+- Store: Leftover steak will be good in the fridge for up to 3 days.